Home » Frequently Asked Questions

 If one of above three ways was unsuccessful, please do the following step.

-• NOTE: Processing form 4506T-EZ means verifying/validating the information provided on the form.
-If any information does not match the IRS records, the IRS will notify the tax filer that it was not able to provide the transcript.
+5. Processing form 4506T-EZ means verifying the information provided on the form.
+If any information does not match the IRS records, the IRS will notify the tax filer that it is not able to provide the transcript.

-• If the IRS cannot provide tax transcript, submit the following four documents by student.
+6. If the IRS cannot provide tax transcript, submit the following four documents.

-2. The printed IRS Web pages with message (1 & 2)
+• The printed IRS Web pages with the message (1&2)

 • Make corrections directly online at https://studentaid.gov/apply-for-aid/fafsa/review-and-correct/correct by clicking “Make a correction.”
 An updated SAR will be e-mailed to you—typically within 3 days.